 Always connect hydraulic motor return hose to tractor motor return port.
 Do not connect to tractor SCV unless through a motor spool or hydraulic motor failure can occur.
-If a motor return port is not available on the tractor, the SCV controlling the ASD system MUST be in the float position before planter is moved in planting or field raised position when ASD system is not in use.
+If a motor return port is not available on the tractor, the SCV controlling the bulk fill system MUST be in the float position before planter is moved in planting or field raised position when bulk fill system is not in use.